gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ### Start an AI Code Review

 1. Open the Commit Graph.
-2. Select a WIP row or commit.
+2. Select a Working Changes row or commit.
 3. Open the details panel.
 4. Switch to Review mode.